 A new mattress is an important purchase and deserves some thought beforehand.
-A quality mattress fairly expensive—on average, around $1,000 for a traditional spring mattress and more than $1200 for memory foam.
-And a mattress also plays a very important role in your life, not only during nighttime sleeping hours, but even while you’re awake.
-After all, a supportive, comfortable mattress promotes a good night’s sleep, which in turn helps you function better during the day and avoid many chronic heath ailments.
+A quality mattress is fairly expensive—on average, around $1,000 for a traditional spring mattress and more than $1200 for memory foam.
+And a mattress also plays a very important role in your life, not only during nighttime sleeping hours but even while you’re awake.
+After all, a supportive, comfortable mattress promotes a good night’s sleep, which in turn helps you function better during the day and avoid many chronic health ailments.
 So if you’re in the market for a new mattress, it helps to be armed with knowledge before heading off to the local mattress store or clicking the “Buy now” button online.

 Know Your Size

 You don’t necessarily have to buy a replacement mattress that is the same size as the old one.
-Perhaps you bought a king-sized bed back when the whole family piled into bed for Sunday morning cartoons and fun, or you were sharing your bed with Rex, your St. Bernard/great Dane mix.
+Perhaps you bought a king-sized bed back when the whole family piled into bed for Sunday morning cartoons and fun, or you were sharing your bed with Rex, your St. Bernard/Great Dane mix.
 But now, the kids are older and your new dog is a corgi.
 You can gain quite a bit of bedroom space and save money by downsizing to a queen or full-sized mattress.
 Or maybe you’re moving out on your own, and it’s time for something bigger than a twin.

 Think about your current lifestyle before heading out to shop.
-Of course, changing mattress size means you’ll need a new bed frame, or at least a new headboard.
+Of course, changing mattress size means you’ll need a new bed frame or at least a new headboard.
 This can offer a great opportunity for a bedroom makeover.

 The standard dimensions of bed sizes: